n0dzzz/ConsolePlus/README.md

 Step 3: Place the folder you downloaded into your C++ Console Project

-Step 4: Then go to your projects settings in your IDE find your linker settings then under *Additional Library Directorys* and then paste the file path of where your ConsolePlus is located

-Step 5: Then in your Linker settings find a place for additional dependencies and put in ```ConsolePlus.lib ``` in visual studio its under Linker > Input

-Step 6: Find a cpp or header file you would like to use ConsolePlus in then at the top of the file entering this code
+Step 4: Find a cpp or header file you would like to use ConsolePlus in then at the top of the file entering this code

 ``` #include ConsolePlus/ConsolePlus.h ```